chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
 Once an [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes, so does the component.

 When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
 Typically modeled from what the actual data looks like.
-Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.
+Again, exporting this shape will enable us to reuse it in later stories, as we'll see.

 <div class="aside">
 💡 <a href="https://storybook.js.org/docs/react/essentials/actions"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.